Motion Mountain Physikverein

 Every erratum and every suggestion that you

 The Motion Mountain Physikverein is a charitable, non-profit organisation that is tax-exempt according to German law; the use of its funds is controlled by the German tax authorities.
-It aims at distributing the free physics textbook.
+Its aims are: distributing the free physics textbook and conducting research in fundamental physics.
 Your donation, however small, is welcome – and tax-deducible!
 To donate, click here:

 Christoph Schiller, the author of the Motion Mountain Textbook, was born in 1960 and is European.
 He is married and has two children.
 Raised bilingually in Varese (Italy), he studied physics at the Universität Stuttgart (Germany) and received his Ph.D. in physics at the Université Libre de Bruxelles (Belgium), in the department of Ilya Prigogine.
-He has lived and worked in several countries in Europe and Asia.
-He is known in physics circles for his freely downloadable Motion Mountain Physics Textbook, which grew from his fascination for nature, from his drive to understand everything that is observed in it, and from his passion to write about it.
-He regularly gives talks about his work.
+He has also lived in Switzerland, the UK, France, Japan and the Netherlands.
+He is known in physics circles for his freely downloadable Motion Mountain Physics Textbook.
+This book series grew from his fascination for nature, from his drive to understand everything that is observed in it, and from his passion to write about it.
+He occasionally publishes research papers and gives talks about his work.

 As a physicist, Christoph Schiller is convinced that exploring and applying physics can provide as much pleasure as anything else in life - and he explains why in the present text.
 He started the Motion Mountain Physics Textbook project in Yokohama in 1990; he wrote most of the text in Eindhoven, Berlin and Munich.